temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Fiscal Integrity Act.md

 ### SEC.
 401. ABOLITION OF THE FEDERAL RESERVE SYSTEM

-**(a) In general.**—The Federal Reserve Act (12 U.S.C.
+**(a) In general.**-The Federal Reserve Act (12 U.S.C.
 221 et seq.) is repealed in its entirety, effective on the date that is 2 years after the date of enactment of this Act.

-**(b) Termination.**—On and after the effective date specified in subsection (a), the Board of Governors of the Federal Reserve System and all Federal Reserve Banks are abolished.
+**(b) Termination.**-On and after the effective date specified in subsection (a), the Board of Governors of the Federal Reserve System and all Federal Reserve Banks are abolished.
 All assets of the Board and the Federal Reserve Banks shall be liquidated, and net proceeds shall be deposited in the Treasury of the United States.
 Any remaining officers or members of the Board may be removed by the President or the Secretary of the Treasury at any time.

+**(c) Continuity of legal tender and payment systems.**-Nothing in this section shall be construed to alter the status of United States coins and currency as legal tender under section 5103 of title 31, United States Code.
+On and after the effective date of the repeal under subsection (a), Federal Reserve notes outstanding shall be treated as obligations of the United States issued under chapter 51 of title 31 and shall remain legal tender until retired, redeemed, or replaced pursuant to procedures prescribed by the Secretary of the Treasury.
+The Secretary of the Treasury shall ensure an orderly transition of payment, clearing, and settlement functions previously performed by the Board of Governors of the Federal Reserve System and the Federal Reserve Banks.

 ---